wilsonmar/oss-perf/jenkins.md

 0. For smaller icons, click the S among S | M | L at the bottom of the list.

-0. Disable <strong>auto-refresh</strong> at the upper-right of the jobs list if you are awaiting for jobs to finish.
+0. Disable <strong>auto-refresh</strong> at the upper-right of the jobs list so you are not disturbed.

 0. Before <a href="#NewJob">creating a new job</a>, click on an existing job to see its status screen.